informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/05-daytime-greeter.md

 ## Multiple Type Bindings

-When specifying the constraints for indirect depedencies, we have to keep using the `Context::` prefix to access associated types like `Context::Error`.
+When specifying the constraints for indirect dependencies, we have to keep using the `Context::` prefix to access associated types like `Context::Error`.
 Worse, once we start using nested associated types, we have to resort to using fully qualified syntax like `<Context::Foo as Foo>::Bar`; `Context::Foo::Bar` doesn't work.